stripe/stripe-java/v8_migration_guide.md

 #### Deprecating event old version handling

-After 72 hours when you have successfully upgraded the API version, any pending old webhook events would have been delivered and handled in application code.
+After the default 72 hours when you have successfully upgraded the API version, any pending old webhook events would have been delivered and handled in application code.
 After 30 days, events guaranteed to be available will all have been created with the upgraded API version.
 At this time, you can safely deprecate the backward compatibility event handling logic; model classes from API calls, and in event data object via webhook or event endpoints will be of the new API